ganbarodigital/php-mv-defensive/docs/index.md

 ## Goals

-The _Defensive Library_'s purpose is to collect robustness tools and approaches:
+The _Defensive Library_'s purpose is to collect robustness tools and approaches.

-* Programming by contract - checking inputs and outputs to prove that an algorithm works as intended
-* Programming by requirement - throwing exceptions if inputs don't meet a stated requirement
+If you're looking to check your code's correctness, you'll want our [Contracts Library](https://ganbarodigital.github.io/php-mv-contracts).

 ## Design Constraints